 1612.3 Establishment of flood hazard areas.
-Flood hazard areas, specific to the Port of San Francisco's jurisdictional area, are designated on San Francisco Floodplain Maps posted @ www.sfgov.org.

-Add the following section:
+Flood hazard areas, specific to the Port of San Francisco's jurisdictional area, are shown on the FEMA Preliminary Flood Insurance Rate Maps issued in May 2019Add the following section:

 1612.6 Alternate flood load provisions.
-In the absence of more advanced numerical modeling procedures or laboratory test procedures (physical modeling) as per Section

-5.4.4 of ASCE 7-10, the analytic procedures described herein may be substituted for the analytic procedures of Section 5.4 of ASCE 7-10 for a limited number of structures under certain wave and current conditions as described herein.
+In the absence of more advanced numerical modeling procedures or laboratory test procedures (physical modeling) as per Section 5.4.4 of ASCE 7-16, the analytic procedures described herein may be substituted for the analytic procedures of Section 5.4 of ASCE 7-16 for a limited number of structures under certain wave and current conditions as described herein.

 1612.6.1 Geographic limits of applicability.
-The alternate flood load provisions contained in Section 1612.6 are applicable to the area encompassed by the Port of

-San Francisco jurisdiction, as indicated in Figure 1612.6(1) consisting of shoreline between and inclusive of Hyde Street Pier and Pier 96.
+The alternate flood load provisions contained in Section 1612.6 are applicable to the area encompassed by the Port of San Francisco jurisdiction, as indicated in Figure 1612.6(1) consisting of shoreline between and inclusive of Hyde Street Pier and Pier 96.